SAP-samples/abap-platform-nominated-apis-consumption/README.md

 <details>
   <summary>Click to expand!</summary>

->Sceanrio 1: Creation and Update existing `Classification`
+>Scenario 1: Creation and Update existing `Classification`
 >
 The resulting _Classification Processing App_ app is a SAP Fiori elements-based List Report app with search, filter, and draft capabilities for processing _Classification_ .
 A navigation to an Object Page for displaying the details of each _Classification_ entry in the list report is offered.
 The application will look like this: